OpenRhapsody/adrop_ads_flutter/README.md

   - Flutter 3.3.0 or higher
   - Android
     - Android Studio 3.2 or higher
+    - kotlin 1.9.0 or higher
+    - gradle 8.0 or higher
     - minSdkVersion 24
     - compileSdkVersion 33
   - iOS